voliaanyk/Ant-Colony-Opt-and-Simulated-Annealing-for-Traveling-Salesman-Problem/documented-design.md

 ![1711369639934](image/documented-design/1711369639934.png)

-ans the data flow is following:
+and the data flow is following:

 ![1711369686804](image/documented-design/1711369686804.png)